-Jackson will follow a food allergy policy to help prevent any health related emergencies for students with severe allergies.
-Campus leadership teams and school nurses will send home the food allergy policy at the beginning of the school year.
-All parents and staff are expected to comply with the policy.
+Jackson will follow a food allergy policy to help prevent any health-related emergencies for students with severe allergies.
+Our campus leadership team and school nurse will send home the food allergy policy at the beginning of the school year.
+All parents/guardians and staff are expected to comply with the policy.